Athens Coordination Center for Migrant and Refugee issues

 The unprecedented plight of refugees in recent years found European governments unprepared to deal with a global humanitarian crisis.
 In Greece, public and private forces channeled an enormous amount of resources for relief efforts; however, gaps and a lack of coordination often hampered results.

 The Athens Coordination Center for Migrant and Refugee issues (ACCMR) was developed to bring together the major entities serving refugees.
-Within just a few months of launching, the new Center included over 75 of the largest national and international organizations, sharing data and resources to strategically address immediate and future needs of refugees as well as inform policy and spending.
+Starting with 35 members, the ACCMR today includes 93 of the most prominent national and international organizations, as well as smaller grassroots organizations and municipal agencies, all sharing data and resources to strategically address immediate and future needs of refugees as well as inform policy and spending.

 The coalition of providers convened through the ACCMR is also leading the development of a preparedness plan to address future refugee crises.
 Municipal staff are working with ACCMR members to map services and infrastructure, identify challenges, and develop emergency scenarios.